Skip to main content

 What is Ansible?

 Ansible is an open-source, cross-platform automation tool DevOps professionals use to automate resource provisioning.
-It’s widely employed to deliver continuous software code through “infrastructure as code.”
+It’s also widely employed to deliver continuous software code through “infrastructure as code.”

 Designed for IT professionals, it simplifies tasks like app deployment, system integration, and service coordination in complex IT environments.
 Automation streamlines activities, saving time and boosting productivity.